rhayman/ephysiopy/docs/api/ephysiopy/io/recording/index.rst

       Returns the indices into the position data at which some cluster on a given channel emitted putative spikes.

-      :param cluster (int | list): case the "spike times" are equal to the position times, which means data binned using these indices will be equivalent to binning up just the position data alone.
+      :param cluster: The cluster(s).
+NB this can be None in which case the "spike times" are equal to the position times, which means data binned using these indices will be equivalent to binning up just the position data alone.
-      :type cluster (int | list): The cluster(s).
-NB this can be None in which
-      :param channel (int | list):
+      :type cluster: int | list
-      :type channel (int | list): The channel identity.
+      :param channel: The channel identity.
 Ignored if cluster is None

-      :returns: **np.ndarray** -- occurred.
+      :type channel: int | list

-      :rtype: The indices into the position data at which the spikes
+      :returns: The indices into the position data at which the spikes occurred.
+      :rtype: np.ndarray